rafaelmartinsdacosta/english-course/01-companies/02-language-at-work.md

 > Our reporter Rosa Manning ***talk*** to employees of Nestlé abd discovers what they do.
 She ***learns*** why most employees ***are*** happy to work there and why most of Nestlé's employees ***isn't*** want to leave.
 >
 > Listen to Nestlé in Focus tonight at 8 p.m. to learn more about one of the world's biggest food companies.

+## 5 - Listen and make a note of three interesting facts about Neslté.

+**Compare with your partner**

+- Nestlé company is 150 years old.
+- It was created in 1866 by Henri Nestlé
+- The first Nestlé product was a baby milk
+- Neslté is a trully global company.
+- Neslté believe is important to invest in employees.
+- Nestlé also invest in people outside of the company.
+- Nestlé is a green company, reducing the use of water, energy and packages.
+- Nestlé has 300,000 emploeeys